AndreiVoica/P8_duaro/README.md

 1. Source the workspace:`$ source devel/setup.bash`

 2. Run: `$ roslaunch ros_tcp_endpoint endpoint.launch`
-For more information follow this link: https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/setup.md
+For more information follow this [link](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/setup.md)

 ### ML-agents

 1. Install the com.unity.ml-agents package through the Package Manager in Unity.
 This project is tested with version 2.2.1.

 2. Install Python 3.6 or 3.7.
-If needed, create a virtual environment for this, for example as described here: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/.
+If needed, create a virtual environment for this, for example as described in this [link](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/).

 3. Install the mlagents Python package: `$ python -m pip install mlagents==0.28.0`.
 This project uses the version 0.28.0.